-A welcome return to OTO for the trio of John Chantler (electronics), Seymour Wright (saxophone) and Steve Noble (drums).
-Expect a hyper-alert, deftly-poised set of myriad sonic forms from three masters of their craft.
+A welcome return to OTO for the trio of John Chantler (electronics), Seymour Wright (saxophone) and Steve Noble (drums) following the release of their new album, Atlantis.

 Seymour Wright’s work is about the creative, situated friction of learning, ideas, people and the saxophone – music, history and technique – actual and potential.

 His solo work is documented on three widely-acclaimed collections - Seymour Wright of Derby (2008), Seymour Writes Back (2015) and Is This Right?
 (2017).

 Current projects include: abaria with Ute Kanngiesser; [Ahmed] with Antonin Gerbal, Joel Grip and Pat Thomas; @xcrswx with Crystabel Riley; GUO with Daniel Blumberg; The Experimental Library with Evie Ward; XT with Paul Abbott; a trans-atlantic duet with Anne Guthrie, and, with Jean-luc Guionnet a project addressing an imaginary lacunae in Aby Warburg's Atlas Mnemosyne.

 His writing has been published in C//A, Sound American and The Wire.

 Steve Noble is London's leading drummer, a fearless and constantly inventive improviser whose super-precise, ultra-propulsive and hyper-detailed playing has galvanized encounters with Derek Bailey, Matthew Shipp, Ishmael Wadada Leo Smith, Stephen O'Malley, Joe McPhee, Alex Ward, Rhodri Davies and many, many more.